IT Technician Pathway - A Roadmap to Career Success

 IT TECHNICIAN - Add More Skills

-While the suggested curriculum can be completed in two years, keep in mind that experience and practice are true keys to success and advancement in IT.
-Pacing your learning and experience together may be a better long-term investment.
+While the suggested curriculum can be completed in two years, keep in mind that pacing your learning and job experience together may be a better long-term strategy.

 IT Pathways Participating Colleges